Australia Merino Sire Evaluation Association site in South Australia

 Improving lamb survival by optimising lambing density

 A key component of increasing productivity is lamb survival.
 As a Blueprint initiative, South Australia is part of the national project, ‘Improving lamb survival by optimising lambing density’.
-The SA component is being delivered through a collaboration involving the Davies Research Centre, SA Sheep Industry Fund, Landmark and Elders with funding from Australian Wool Innovation.
+The SA component is being delivered through a collaboration involving the Davies Research Centre, SA Sheep Industry Fund, Landmark and Elders with funding from Australian Wool Innovation and Meat & Livestock Australia.

 In SA, 10 on-farm trial sites will be established that quantify the effect of mob size and stocking rate on lamb survival for single and twin bearing ewes.
 Management guidelines for optimal management at lambing, including mob size, paddock size and stocking rate, which lead to a 10% increase in survival of twin born lambs over and above that achieved from adopting existing guidelines for management of ewe nutrition will be developed.